Think-and-Dev/gitbook-docs-test/docs/integration/example-code-minting-rifpros.md

 # Example code minting RIFPros

-In the following example we will show how to invoke the mintRiskProVendors function of the Money on Chain contract in **testnet** with **truffle**.
+In the following example we will show how to invoke the mintRiskProVendors function of the Money On Chain contract in **testnet** with **truffle**.

 You can find code examples into _/examples_ dir.